VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

      Optional path to bearer token file to use for -datasource.url.
   -datasource.disableKeepAlive
      Whether to disable long-lived connections to the datasource.
 If true, disables HTTP keep-alives and will only use the connection to the server for a single HTTP request.
+  -datasource.headers string
+     Optional HTTP headers to send with each request to the corresponding -datasource.url.
+For example, -datasource.headers='My-Auth:foobar' would send 'My-Auth: foobar' HTTP header with every request to the corresponding -datasource.url.
+Multiple headers must be delimited by '^^': -datasource.headers='header1:value1^^header2:value2'
   -datasource.lookback duration
      Lookback defines how far into the past to look when evaluating queries.
 For example, if the datasource.lookback=5m then param "time" with value now()-5m will be added to every query.
   -datasource.maxIdleConnections int